 7 Sports Values We Can Learn from Golden State

 Mark Jackson led the Warriors to the postseason in 2013, losing in the semifinals.
 Although failing to reach the NBA finals, the team was clearly heading in the right direction.
 The likes of Steph Curry, David Lee, Klay Thompson, and role players Jarrett Jack and Carl Landry made their own impacts.

 Learn from your failures, fix the problem, and make lemonade when life hands you lemons.

 Sports value #2: Hire the right people

-The following year, Steve Kerr, former long-time NBA guard and five-time NBA Champion as a player, took over as head coach.
+The following year, Steve Kerr, former long-time NBA guard and five-time NBA Champion, took over as head coach.
 Clearly knowing what it takes to win from his playing days (including playing alongside Michael Jordan, arguably the greatest to ever play the game), Kerr was the right man to lead Golden State to the top in 2014-2015.
 Andre Iguodala, Draymond Green, and Harrison Barnes started to emerge.

 Recruit the right candidates for your team and develop relationships to build camaraderie.

 Winning 67 games, the Warriors steamrolled through the league like a well-oiled machine.
 Curry and Thompson were great, as expected, but the development of both Green and Barnes as third and fourth top scorers on the roster was paramount to the team’s success.